Cody Bellinger Player Props: Cubs vs. Mariners

-On Monday, Cody Bellinger (on the back of going 0-for-3) and the Chicago Cubs face the Seattle Mariners, whose starting pitcher will be Luis Castillo.
-First pitch is at 7:40 PM ET.
+The Chicago Cubs and Cody Bellinger, who went 1-for-4 with a double and an RBI last time in action, take on Chris Flexen and the Seattle Mariners at Wrigley Field, Tuesday at 7:40 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Rangers.
+In his last game he had a one-hit showing (1-for-4) against the Mariners.

 Cody Bellinger Game Info & Props vs. the Mariners